 Let's take a look at a practical example of how this works.
 If we want to build out a newsletter feature, we would need the system to have four key actions – Create, Read, Update, and Destroy – commonly known as 'CRUD' actions.
 In addition to the CRUD actions, we will also need an

 index page that lists out all of our newsletters – that's our fifth route.
 Since our users will need to have a visual interface for creating and updating records (a form for creating and another form for updating), we will need two more routes.
 Putting all of that together, you will see that we end up needing seven different routes.
 The

 GET routes are all routes that usually render some

 erb content to a web browser.
 These are the routes that our users will work with everyday.
 The

-PUT are the url in the form
+PATCH are the url in the form

 action, and the

 DELETE is a new type of verb.